SiamMiri/RoboCup-SSLVision/README.md

 This application is developed as part of master project by Siamak Mirifar.

-1. This Application is Fully functional on Linux distribution based on Debian
+This Application is Fully functional on Linux distribution based on Debian.

+Following dependencies are required to build the software:

+ * QT >= 4.3 with opengl and networking support
+ * Google protocol buffers (protoc)
+ * OpenCV >= 3
+ * video for linux 2 (v4l)

-2. To install all required python libraries run following script in command prompt:
+To install all required python libraries run following script in command prompt:

 `pip install -r requirements.txt`